darglein/ADOP/README.md

 If you found this repository interesting, take a look at our follow-up works:

-* [VET: Visual Error Tomography for Point Cloud Completion and High-Quality Neural Rendering](https://lfranke.github.io/vet/): Improving quality by completing the COLMAP pointclouds used by ADOP during training - [Code](https://github.com/lfranke/VET)
+* [VET: Visual Error Tomography for Point Cloud Completion and High-Quality Neural Rendering](https://lfranke.github.io/vet/): Improving quality by completing the used pointclouds during training in the ADOP pipeline - [Code](https://github.com/lfranke/VET)

-* [TRIPS: Trilinear Point Splatting for Real-Time Radiance Field Rendering](https://lfranke.github.io/trips/): ADOP follow-up work with non-approximate gradients, smaller neural network, less flickering and faster rendering  - [Code](https://github.com/lfranke/TRIPS)
+* [TRIPS: Trilinear Point Splatting for Real-Time Radiance Field Rendering](https://lfranke.github.io/trips/): ADOP follow-up work with non-approximate gradients, smaller neural network, less flickering and faster rendering.
+This paper also includes ADOP metrics for the common MipNeRF-360 dataset as well as more Tanks and Temples scenes.  - [Code](https://github.com/lfranke/TRIPS)

 ## Notes